logo

 What makes a great leader?

-Sadly, there isn't one answer that fits all to this question.
+Unfortunately, there isn't just one answer to this question.

 Mainly, this comes down to the ability to organise, delegate, and ensure projects get completed on time.